Jodus-Melodus/Phi-Modules/README.md

 # Phi-Modules

-This contains the modules for the Phi programming language.
+This contains the modules for the Phi scripting language.
+You can find the scripting language [here](https://github.com/Jodus-Melodus/Phi)

 ## Modules